 North Shore Discovery Drive

 Heading northeast on Route 2, bear left onto Route 313 in the scenic community of St. Peters.
 Immediately you’ll be drawn in several irresistible directions.
-St. Peters Landing features delightfully unique gift and craft shops, including DJ’s Dairy Bar, Salt Water Rose, Chez Charlie, Millage and LLoyd and also Bye the Bay Fish Mart.
+St. Peters Landing features delightfully unique gift and craft shops, including DJ’s Dairy Bar, Artisans at the Bay, Black and White Cafe, other artisans and also Julio's Fish Mart.
 Just across the road is Landing Park, a magical place to sit, bike, or stroll.
 If you’re around in late July or early August, head for the St. Peters Blueberry Festival.
 Don’t forget the St. Peters Courthouse Theatre, which presents local plays and live entertainment, and a fine museum depicting the area’s history.

-Don’t leave St. Peters without sampling some of the Island’s most authentic cuisine: Rick’s Fish & Chips and Seafood House (a favourite of tourists and locals alike) and the restaurant at Inn at St. Peters (fine dining), with amazing flower gardens!
+Don’t leave St. Peters without sampling some of the Island’s most authentic cuisine: Rick’s Fish & Chips and Seafood House (a favourite of tourists and locals alike), Lin's Takeout and Fryers Hut Food Truck!
 Then stop in at St. Peters Catholic Church, an impressive brick and stone structure high on a hill overlooking the bay.
 St. Peters Bay Crafts & Giftware has beautiful pewter jewellery and other gifts handmade right on site – take the free tour and watch a demonstration; the store also houses Confederation Trail Bike Rentals.

 Follow Route 313 West to the end to reach Greenwich Prince Edward Island National Park & Interpretive Centre.
 This 900-acre preserve features interactive exhibits, a multimedia presentation, a supervised beach, and self-guided interpretive trails over the breathtaking parabolic dunes.
 (Give yourself at least an hour or two for this stop.)
 Then turn back onto Route 313 and take a left onto Route 336.